 A Sweeten homeowner in Prospect Heights chose classic white on white for her bathroom renovation.
 Except for a few modern black finishes, her marble hex floor tile has the graphic pattern of a honeycomb.
 Expect prices to be between $5–$45+ per square foot.
 Marble and ceramic start at around $15 per square foot, and porcelain at $10.

 Penny tile is a classic option that gives off major vintage vibes.
-It works as the bathroom floor tiles in Kusum and Dave’s master bath and transforms into a waterfall mosaic in Rachel and Michael’s shower.
-Penny tile is a type of inexpensive floor tile, costing as little as $5 per square foot for white porcelain and up to $18 or more for colorful mosaics.
+The goldfish artwork, created by artist and Sweeten homeowner Katy Garry, inspired the dappling of gradient white and blue penny tile.
+It covers her bathroom from floor to ceiling invoking the sense of being in the water.
+In Brooklyn, Rachel and Michael’s shower renovation transformed it into a waterfall mosaic.
+Penny tile is a type of inexpensive floor tile, costing as little as $5 per square foot for white porcelain.
+The price increases to $18 or more for colorful mosaics.